borderzero/border0-router/README.md

 1. Insert the SD card into your Raspberry Pi and power it on.
 2. The device will provision services (hostapd, dnsmasq, Border0 CLI, Web UI) and reboot.
 3. Connect a client to the `border0` Wi-Fi SSID.
-4. In your browser, navigate to **http://10.10.10.10:5000** or follow the captive portal.
+4. In your browser, navigate to **http://gateway.border0** or **http://10.10.10.10** or follow the captive portal.
-5. Log in with default credentials:
+5. Log in with your Border0 Account credentials.
-   - **Username**: `admin`
-   - **Password**: `password`
-6. Configure network interfaces, Border0 VPN, view metrics, reboot, upgrade, or factory reset via the Web UI.
+6. Configure network interfaces, Border0 VPN(exit-node), view metrics, reboot, upgrade.

 ## Web UI Development
 ```bash